aaravkapadia/healthtestagent/README.md

-# Voice Bot — PrettyGood AI Engineering Challenge
+# Voice Agent for AI Engineering Challenge

-An automated voice bot that calls the test line and simulates realistic patient conversations to find bugs in the AI agent.
+An automated voice agent that calls the test line and simulates realistic patient conversations to find bugs in the AI agent.

 ## Architecture